zkevkev/static_challenges/README.md

 The [site_copy.md](site_copy.md) file provides the language that you need, and the `images` directory provides images used in each of the comps.

+In order to complete these challenges, fork and clone this repository, then add HTML to the `index.html` file, and CSS to the `stylesheets/main.css` file.

 Feel free to organize the HTML however you would like, and create whatever styles you would like.
 The main goal is for you to get some practice styling a site using HTML and CSS.

 If you would like additional practice, feel free to attempt either or both of the remaining challenges.